Go-Pomegranate/mail-service-api/README.md

 I just want to mention here:

-**that I am Golang beginner and came from Java World, where some place are different and code smells in Go are not code smells in Java.
+**I am Golang beginner and came from Java World( ~2 yrs commercial), where some place looks a little bit different than in Golang.

-**Pretty much time I lost on structurizing the project directories to be not ashamed of it as much.
+**Most of the time I lost on structurizing the project directories to be not ashamed of it as much.
+Probably it's still messy, but doesn't look like DDD purist or Java geek.
+Tried to fit golang style.

 # Installing